blckbx/lnd-hybrid-mode/README.md

 <vpn cli split-tunnel command> pid add $(pgrep -x tor) // optional step: if VPN provider supports CLI this step can be automated in a script, e.g. after Tor or node restart
 ````

-6. Restart LND and watch logs for errors
+6. Restart LND and watch logs for errors (adjust to your setup)
 ````
-tail -f ~/.lnd/logs/bitcoin/mainnet/lnd.log // adjust to your node setup
+tail -f ~/.lnd/logs/bitcoin/mainnet/lnd.log
 ````

 7. Lookup node addresses:

-If everything is set, two uri addresses are displayed now.
+If everything is set, two URI addresses will be displayed.
 ````
 $ lncli getinfo